Now Reading

 7. The Wool Fedora Hat

-8. The Leather Gloves
+8. A Pair of Leather Gloves

-9. The Classic Ankle Boots
+9. Classic Ankle Boots

-10. The Chic Cavalier Boots
+10. Chic Equestrian-Style Boots

-View Comments (10)
+View Comments (12)

 • Hi Leonce.
 Great article.
 Thank you.
 Can I ask you to write an article about the fragrances and deodorants that French prefer?
 What are your favorite?
 Or is winter so much about hand creams and body care?
 Thank you very much I will be very much looking forward.